 Prophylaxis cleaning, scaling and polishing

 When plaque is not removed in due time, it can harden and transform into a substance dubbed tartar, or dental calculus.
-It has the tendency to attract more and more bacteria, leading to further oral health problems and gum diseases (gingivitis1 and periodontitis).
+It has a tendency to attract more and more bacteria, leading to further oral health problems and more severe form of gum diseases (gingivitis 1 and periodontitis).
 The thing is, tartar is not something you fight by brushing and flossing.
-It calls for industry-specific equipment and dental care techniques which are available in a dental centre, not at home.
+It calls for industry-specific equipment and dental care techniques that are available in a dental centre, not at home.